rakshita-vijay/rag-agentic-ai/README.md

 - 🎨 **Modern UI:** Custom purple/black theme, playful fonts, and smooth layout
 - 🤹 **Multi-Agent Workflow:** Five CrewAI agents (Planner, Researcher, Condenser, Collector, Writer) collaborate on every run
-- 🎲 **Random Topic Count:** Each brainstorm is a surprise—get 5 to 10 topics per session
+- 🎲 **Random Topic Count:** Each brainstorm is a surprise - get 5 to 10 topics per session
 - 📈 **Live Progress:** See each step as it happens, with animated feedback
 - 📚 **Sidebar History:** Instantly revisit, download, or delete any previous brainstorm
-- 📥 **One-Click Download:** Save your results as Markdown—no manual file wrangling
+- 📥 **One-Click Download:** Save your results as Markdown - no manual file wrangling
 - 🎉 **Celebration Animations:** Balloons and confetti when your topics are ready!
 - ⚡ **Powered by Gemini 2.0 Flash:** Lightning-fast, creative, and context-aware topic generation